Finding a Doctor

 How to Find a Functional Medicine Doctor

 We wish we could say that doctors with this specialized training are located in every city and town throughout the United States.
-But, convenient access to a trained and experienced MAPS physician, like most specialists, depends largely on where you live.
-As a result, many families travel to see their child’s MAPS doctor.
+Like most specialists, convenient access to a trained and experienced functional medicine provider depends largely on where you live.
+As a result, many families travel to see their child’s doctor.

 Below are some tried and true ways to find a doctor who can help your child: